-Meet Janerra Allen, M.S. ’22, electrical engineering, who is pursuing a Ph.D. student in the same in order to kick off a career in brain imaging research.
-A first-generation college student from Brookyn, she is also a student leader, and a Meyerhoff Graduate Fellow.
+Meet Janerra Allen, M.S. ’22, electrical engineering, who is pursuing a Ph.D. in the same subject to kick off a career in brain imaging research.
+A first-generation college student from Brooklyn, she is also a student leader, and a Meyerhoff Graduate Fellow.
 We know you’ll be impressed…take it away, Janerra!

 Q: Tell us about yourself.
 What’s one thing you want folks to know about you?

 A: Despite being ambitious and setting clear goals, my journey to the Ph.D. has not been easy.
 As a first-generation Black female college student from Brooklyn, NY, I immediately experienced imposter syndrome as a materials science and engineering undergrad at the University of Wisconsin-Madison.
 Though there were times I counted myself out, I am proud to say that I am doing a better job at counting myself in.